Vietnam Payroll and Benefits Guide

 - Health insurance: 3% employer, 1.5% employee

-- Unemployment insurance: 1% employer, 1% employee
+- Unemployment insurance: 1% employer, 1% employee (only payable by either party for Vietnamese employees)

 Holidays and Leave

 Employees in Vietnam get 12 working days of paid leave per year and receive one further day per year for every five years of service with the same employer.
-Vietnam has 12 public holidays per year, seven of which comprise the week-long Tet festival, which normally falls in January or February.
+Basic entitlements start at 14 days for employees who are disabled or under 18, and 16 days for those working in hazardous conditions.

 Employees also get three days’ paid leave for a family bereavement, three days if getting married, and one day if their child is getting married.